The sad history of Goree Island

 3) Where to sleep

-Usually, all the people plan to sleep in Dakar, but there are several affordable guesthouses on the Island as well.
+Usually, all people plan to sleep in Dakar, but there are several affordable guesthouses on the island.
 We suggest the hotel Villa Castel and Maison Augustin Ly.
 On the Island, you’ll find some nice local restaurants.

 4) Tour packages

 If you like to discover more things about the history of the Island, you can join a guided tour.
-The web platform Viator offers interesting tours around Dakar and Goree.
+The web platform Viator.com offers interesting tours around Dakar and Goree.